Reproductive health and fertility

 Erectile and ejaculation problems

-If you have a penis and live with Crohn’s or Colitis you may experience problems with getting an erection, keeping hard, or ejaculating.
 This is called erectile dysfunction.
-See our information on Sex and relationships for the causes of erectile dysfunction in people with Crohn’s or Colitis.
+See our information on sex and relationships for the causes of erectile dysfunction in men with Crohn’s or Colitis.

 Penile thrush (candida)